AdaCore/aws/readme.txt

 documented in the spec.
 So the Register_Regexp calls must be reviewed and globing patterns changed to real regular expressions.

+   The log file-name's timestamp has been removed when Split_Mode is None.
+   This makes the naming compatible with logrotate but may be incompatible with external handling of log files.

 Obsolescent features